 Considering the nature of work performed by a communication consultant, one can easily fathom it being a very important functionary of a company or organization.

-2. Skills requirement
+2. Skills Requirement

-The first and foremost thing to do is to learn deeply about a Communications consultant and what it takes to become one.
+The first and foremost thing to do is to learn deeply about a strategic Communications consultant and what it takes to become one.
 Every job requires some skills for the efficient discharge of duties and positive professional growth.
 Before you dive into the technicalities of a freelance communication consultancy, you should first build an adequate understanding about the same.
-So, the following are the key skills employers or clients would expect from a freelance communication consultant:
+So, the following are the key skills employers or clients would expect from a freelance communications consultant:

 - Ability to write well: This is a fundamental quality a communication consultant must have.
 The primary purpose of a communication consultant is to communicate and promote information in the most reasonably sophisticated manner.
-The communication may be verbal or written, and if it is written, you are presumed to possess exemplary, persuasive and coherent writing skills.
+The communication may be verbal or written, and if it is written, you are presumed to possess exemplary, persuasive and coherent content writing skills.
 Through your writing skills, you should be able to communicate the information in an unambiguous manner and avoid any kind of disinformation.